-With ample service, your air conditioner will provide worry-free performance for many years.
-But, like any other appliance in your home, it will ultimately need replacement.
-Knowing when to get a new one is important to skip costly repairs, higher utility bills and interrupted comfort.
+With proper upkeep, your air conditioner will provide worry-free service for many years.
+But, just like any other thing in your house, it will at some point need to be updated.
+Knowing when to replace it is important to prevent pricey repairs, higher utility bills and interrupted comfort.

-When it includes staying cool and your house’s energy efficiency, our SchagrinGAS Company professionals have your best interests at the forefront.
-There’s a lot that goes into determining when your air conditioner should be replaced.
-Here are several points you should consider when you’re thinking about replacing your 15-year-old air conditioner.
+When it comes to being cool and your home’s energy efficiency, our SchagrinGAS Company professionals have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner needs to be replaced.
+Here are a few points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.

-Most of the time, the Department of Energy says many air conditioners work for 15–20 years.
-If yours is 15 years old, it’s well past the midpoint.
-It’s recommended to start preparing for air conditioning installation before it fails so you aren’t sweating while you’re waiting for a replacement.
+In most instances, the Department of Energy says the majority of air conditioners run for 15–20 years.
+If yours is 15 years old, it’s well past the halfway point.
+It’s recommended to begin preparing for air conditioning installation before it wears out so you aren’t sweltering while you’re waiting for a new one.

-How dependable is your air conditioner?
-Does it cool reliably, even on the warmest days?
-Or is it routinely breaking down?
-When your air conditioner starts becoming less reliable it’s time to begin preparing to get an upgraded one.
+How trustworthy is your air conditioner?
+Does it cool reliably, even on the toastiest days?
+Or is it regularly malfunctioning?
+When your air conditioner becomes less reliable it’s time to start considering getting an updated one.

-Over your air conditioner’s life cycle, it’s expected for it to need a handful of little repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s smarter to just replace it.
+Over your air conditioner’s lifetime, it’s expected for it to need several small repairs.
+But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s recommended to just replace it.

-Every air conditioner has a SEER rating, which measures how well it expends electricity to create cold air.
-If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal laws.
-However, your air conditioner becomes inefficient as it gets older.
+Every air conditioner comes with a SEER rating, which rates how proficiently it expends electricity to create cold air.
+If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal rules.
+However, your air conditioner becomes less efficient as it ages.

-Today, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are often pricier but may pay for themselves over the years through more energy savings.
-And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+Now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are usually costlier but could pay for themselves over their life span through more energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

-Are you comfortable when your air conditioner is working?
-Or are you continuously switching the temperature to keep cool?
-An aging air conditioner may have problems keeping your house cool because of reduced efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
-Instead of running on high all the time, these air conditioners run at multiple speeds to adapt your comfort.
+Are you cool when your air conditioner is running?
+Or are you constantly dialing down the temperature to stay cool?
+An old air conditioner might struggle to keep your home comfy because of lower efficiency.
+An updated air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of cooling at full speed constantly, these air conditioners run at multiple speeds to adjust your comfort.

-Your air conditioner should provide cooling you can feel, not hear.
-If noise is a concern, call us about installing a variable-speed air conditioner.
-Many of these air conditioners cool at a sound level that’s similar to a regular conversation.
+Your air conditioner should deliver cooling you can feel, not hear.
+If noise is annoying you, ask us about getting a variable-speed air conditioner.
+Most of these air conditioners operate at a sound level that’s similar to a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a wise method to keep up with energy efficiency, with not much effort required from you.
-And, depending on the rebates available by your utility company, you may be able to get a free smart thermostat or get one for a greatly reduced price.
-The majority of these thermostats can pick up on your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or gone and alter settings as necessary.
+Installing a smart thermostat is a smart approach to maximize your energy efficiency, with minimal effort needed from you.
+And, depending on the rebates available from your utility company, you could be able to get a free smart thermostat or get one for very little.
+Most of these thermostats can pick up on your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or gone and change temps as necessary.

-If you use an older air conditioner, a smart thermostat might not work with it.
-Installing a new air conditioner is a surefire way to ensure smart thermostat compatibility.
+If you have an aging air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a smart method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it probably uses Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being manufactured as a result of its bad effects on the ozone layer.
-You can see if your air conditioner has R-22 by looking at the sticker on the outside unit, which will include the refrigerant style.
+If your air conditioner was installed before 2010, it probably runs on Freon®.
+Also known as R-22 refrigerant, Freon is no longer being produced because of its negative effects on the ozone layer.
+You can see if your air conditioner has R-22 by looking at the sticker on the outside unit, which will show the refrigerant style.

 If your air conditioner is working fine, you can keep on using it.
-However, if it ever experiences a refrigerant leak, fixing the problem will be expensive.
-That’s since Freon is only available in reduced, recycled amounts.
+However, if it ever experiences a refrigerant leak, solving the problem will be costly.
+That’s due to the fact Freon is only available in decreased, recycled amounts.

-Newer air conditioners run on Puron®, or R-410A.
-But you can’t just put Puron in a Freon air conditioner, since pressure requirements are different.
+Newer air conditioners have Puron®, or R-410A.
+But you can’t just add Puron in a Freon air conditioner, since pressure requirements are different.

-If you’re still debating whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
+If you’re still debating whether you should replace your 15-year-old air conditioner now, think about this.
 The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really build as time goes by.
+And those savings can really accumulate over the years.

-We know that air conditioner cost is your first question.
-That’s why partnering with SchagrinGAS Company for air conditioning installation in Middletown and surrounding areas is simple and affordable.
-Our professionals will help you find the right model for your needs and then go over all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.
+We know that air conditioner cost is your top question.
+That’s why collaborating with SchagrinGAS Company for air conditioning installation in Middletown and surrounding areas is easy and affordable.
+Our pros will help you choose the right option for your needs and then review all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.